anirudh-asokan/amie/README.md

    In Hoppscotch, make queries to `http://localhost:8000/graphql` to interact with the Amie To-Do App's GraphQL API.

-You should now have the Amie To-Do App running on your local machine.
+You should now have the Amie To-Do App running on your local machine, and you can use Hoppscotch to interact with the GraphQL API.